elijahk5569/sep10-freedom-project/tool/learning-log.md

 * wow.js is compatible with most coding sites
 * wow.js have a animate.css to try the animations
-* wow.js has starter code for codingg
+* wow.js has starter code for coding
+* wow.js is orginally made for java but progessed in time for other coding sight

+3/11-3/18
+* i tried to animate some words in github
 *